-What Are Your Resolutions? - 104.9 The Wolf
+What Are Your Resolutions? | 104.9 The Wolf

 We all make them (well many of us do anyway), and most of us don’t/can’t keep them…of course I’m talking about resolutions for the New Year.
 I know what you’re thinking…’what’s the point, I only made it a week last year so I’m not going to make any this year’.
 Pfffft….even if you only made it a week, that’s 7 days of doing something to make YOU better.
 Oh and by the way, who says you can’t start back up on the resolution after you ‘broke it’ after the first week?

-So many people complained about 2017 being such a lousy year (loss of loved ones, celebrity deaths, anxiety….), so I say let’s do what we can to control what we can, change what we can and make this year a better one for us personally.
+So many people complained about 2018 being such a lousy year (loss of loved ones, celebrity deaths, anxiety, politics….), so I say let’s do what we can to control what we can, change what we can and make this year a better one for us personally.
 C’mon, let’s do this together…if we fall or break a resolution we can be there to pick each other up and get started again.

 Here are a few things I’m working on this year: